MBA Interviews: What to Expect, How to Prepare, and How to Stand Out (2025)

 What is the MBA Interview?

-If you're lucky enough to earn an interview invitation at a top school, that's a great sign: it means the school is interested and thinks you have the intelligence and career potential to attend their program.
+An interview request means the school is interested and thinks you have the intelligence and career potential to attend their program.
+In other words, it’s a great sign.
 The interview is their way of assessing whether you're a good fit for their program, as a human being.

 When Should I Start Prepping for My MBA Interview?